Malik Buari

 Malik Buari (born 21 January 1984) is a former professional football midfielder and left-sided defender.
 He has represented England in international youth squads.

 Club career

 Buari was formerly at Fulham, making his debut in the Premier League against Everton on 23 August 2003.
-He failed to score in the five first team games he played for Fulham before moving to Woking on a free transfer.
+He played five first team games for Fulham before moving to Woking on a free transfer.

 New Zealand Knights

 Buari was one of the many signings made by new coach Paul Nevin intended to help improve on the disastrous inaugural A-League season.
 Buari impressed in pre-season but he really made a name for himself in Round Two.
 The Knights had held Adelaide United at 0–0 for the whole match when in the 88th minute, Buari released a 25-metre thunderbolt which went straight into the top corner to win the game and also secure the Knights first home win ever.

 International career

 Buari made a handful of appearances for England under-15s and under-16s.